lyeeeeeeee8/lyeeeeeeee8/README.md

 ### 🌠 About Me

-- A Master student in the **Department of Computer Science and Engineering at NYCU**, Taiwan.
+- A Master student in the **Department of Computer Science and Engineering at NYCU, Taiwan**.
 - Feel free to contact me at **ieenirene@gmail.com**.